 aIf you’re staying in Himara and you want to head north to Jala, Gjipe, Livadhi, or Dhërmi, you can hop on the coastal bus headed towards Vlora or Tirana, which leaves around 11 or 11:30.
 Again, ask any Albanian because this will have likely changed.
 A bus in the reverse direction tends to go by around 6; again, ask to confirm.
 If you want to go south, you’ll have to seek out a bus headed towards Saranda.

 Buses will pick you up anywhere along the way, even if you’re just on the side of the highway, so don’t worry about trying to find bus stops.
 As long as you’re on the right road that they pass (which, considering there’s only really one road that constitutes the Albanian Riviera, is pretty easy) and you wave them down, you’ll get picked up.

 I do recommend hitchhiking to and from the beaches in Albania.
 It’s quite safe, extremely easy, and incredibly common.
 Albanians are really friendly and hospitable people, and even if they don’t speak much English, most will be more than happy to drop you off at your destination.
 In my time hitching in the Albanian Riviera, I never waited more than five minutes for a ride.
 I was always traveling with someone from my hostel, which gave me an added sense of security.
 First-time hitchhiker?
 Check out these great hitchhiking tips from an experienced solo female hitchhiker.

 So there you have it!
-Go now before the crowds and cruise ships do!
+Visit the Albanian coast before the crowds and cruise ships do!